 On the topic of gun-related injuries, many gun violence cases involve serious assault even though homicides are not the outcome.
 Race is significant when looking into the victims and perpetrators of gun violence in America, both on a state-by-state basis and nationwide.
 An unfortunate and backward truth in the United States is that young, Black males are the most likely people to experience gun violence.
 It is fifteen times more likely that a Black male will be the victim of a gun-related violent attack than their white, Hispanic, Indian, Asian, and other counterparts.

-These states tends to have high gun ownership rates.
+These states tend to have high gun ownership rates.
 Montana has the highest with 66.3%, followed by Wyoming with 66.2%, and Alaska with 64.5%.

-The table below presents information from 24/7 Wall Street's analysis of gun violence by state.
+The table below presents information from the CDC’s 2021 Firearm Mortality by State report.
 This information is a few years old; however, it gives a good idea of gun violence in each state.